Who can participate in your workshops?

 - The facilitator will provide everything she needs, and refreshments will be provided.

-How does your online workshops work?
+How do your online workshops work?

 What is the language of instruction?